 Point University is focused on helping students achieve academic success.
-The Educational Resource Center-East Point, Writing and Computer labs, located in the Library, provides a variety of services to assist students, such as:
+Educational Resource Centers, Writing Labs, and Computer Labs provide a variety of services to assist students, such as:

 - Helping new students adjust to the academic and social demands of college life - Providing instruction at any stage of the writing process and proper usage of MLA/APA writing styles. - Equipping students with tools for effective time management and study skills - Assisting in use of Point Learning and CampusVue